codv-darain/fistosatory/README.md

 # fistosatory
-this is my git reposatoryr
+this is my git reposatory
+author - Darain ah Khan